toggysmith/welkarn/README.md

 Inside the Docker container, run the command `cmake -S . -B build && cmake --build build` to build the project.

-To run Welkran, go into the build directory via `cd build` and use the command `./Welkran`.
+To run Welkarn, go into the build directory via `cd build` and use the command `./Welkarn`.

 # Running Tests